-On 20 March 2017, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, inaugurated the second phase, with a capacity of 200MW generated by photovoltaic technology.
-The project is currently the largest single-site solar park in the world, based on the IPP model.
-The project was implemented through a partnership with the consortium led by ACWA Power from Saudi Arabia, and Spain’s TSK, with an investment of AED 1.2 billion.
-The project will provide clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions a year.
+On 20 March 2017, HH Sheikh Mohammed bin Rashid Al Maktoum inaugurated the 200MW second phase of the solar park.
+It is the largest and first project of its kind in the region’s solar energy sector, based on the Independent Power Producer (IPP) model.
+The project was implemented through a partnership with the consortium led by ACWA Power from Saudi Arabia, and TSK from Spain, with an investment of AED 1.2 billion.
+The project provides clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions annually.
 This phase installed 2.3 million photovoltaic solar panels over an area of 4.5 square kilometres.